bigtreetech/KNOMI/README.md

 ## Cons:

  - Startup logo loads slowly.
 First screen config (with Access Point instructions) is also slow to load.
+ - First setup on iOS is not that nice.
+Enter "http://KNOMI/" to open initial setup in Safari.
+On Android / Windows regular captivity portal should open.
  - Unofficial fork - support is on best-effort basis

 ## Development notes: